 I am an international student.
 May I apply?

 Yes!
-Students from all over the world have participated in Summer at Smith.
-The program has been attended by young women from China, Greece, Iraq, Russia, Senegal, Switzerland, Turkey, and many other countries!
+Students from all over the world have participated in Smith Precollege Programs.
+The programs have been attended by young women from China, Greece, Iraq, Russia, Senegal, Switzerland, Turkey and many other countries!

 Is there an application fee?

 Yes, the application fee is $35.
 The fee is nonrefundable and payable by check or credit card.

 We offer financial aid awards to students who demonstrate need on a case-by-case basis.
 We do not offer any merit-based aid.